TykTechnologies/tyk-sync/README.md

  go install github.com/TykTechnologies/tyk-sync@latest
  ```

- You can also  or download the binaries from the releases page.
+ You can also download the binaries from the releases page.

 This should make the `tyk-sync` command available to your console.